-Rob Brereton is teaching at Dulcimer Week for the first time this year.
-Coming to us from Connecticut, he is considered one of the pioneers in contemporary mountain dulcimer playing – he was one of the first to arrange extensively in chromatic and other alternate tunings.
+Rob Brereton is returning to Dulcimer Week for his second year to teach Intermediate and Advanced classes.
+Rob endeared himself to everyone at Dulcimer Week in 2017 for his depth of musical knowledge and his kind and patient approach to teaching.
+From Connecticut, he is considered a pioneer of contemporary mountain dulcimer playing.
+He was one of the first dulcimer players to arrange extensively in chromatic and other alternate tunings.
+While he teaches many classes in the familiar DAD tuning, students who wish to branch out appreciate his mastery of DF#A, which is featured in the songs he recorded on his CD mentioned below.
 His years of studying classical guitar have polished his playing style while his degree in music theory and composition has given him a fresh approach to arranging.
-Although he specializes in the standards and early jazz tunes of Duke Ellington, George Gershwin, and the like, Rob is equally adept at playing the more traditional celtic,Appalachian, old time, and other dulcimer repertoire.
-He has taught all levels of dulcimer at most major music festivals and folk schools across the country and won the Winfield National flatpicking award.
-Rob’s music is featured on his CD, Someone to Watch Over Me available for download on iTunes, CD Baby, and most other music download sites.
+Although he specializes in the standards and early jazz tunes of Duke Ellington, George Gershwin, and the like, Rob is equally adept at playing the more traditional Celtic,Appalachian, old time, and other dulcimer repertoire.
+He has taught all levels of dulcimer at most major music festivals and folk schools across the country and won several awards, including a coveted Winfield National flatpicking award.
+Rob has played dulcimer for over 30 years.
+He is also a K-6 music teacher and composer, arranger, and choir director.
+His CD, Someone to Watch Over Me, is available for download on iTunes, CD Baby, and most other music download sites.